Photo: Snowshoe hare sitting in the snow

 The aptly named snowshoe hare has particularly large feet and a winter-white coat.
-In the summer though, its fur turns brown, taking up to ten weeks to change color completely.
+In the summer though, their fur turns brown, taking up to ten weeks to change color completely.

 Type: